alicechang29/jobly-react/tickets.md

 7. double check what's being rendered for CompanyCard.jsx after getting data

+8. Make sure the default nulls for the cards are being used properly

 # LEARNING
 For search forms, can keep the state of the input and not clear it out